What is the Pupil Premium?

-Mr Cole and Mrs Seager are line managed by Miss Ducker, Deputy Headteacher.
+Mr Cole and Mrs Seager are line managed by Miss Ducker, Headteacher.
 Regular weekly meetings take place to discuss strategy and monitor/measure existing policies and their impact.

 Pupil Premium has a dedicated link governor.
 Link meetings are organised on a regular basis and the link governor monitors all aspects of the department’s activities.
 A report is compiled and shared with all governors and the Headteacher.

 Any questions you may have with regards the data or any aspect of the Pupil Premium then please contact a member of the team:

 01708 225684 extn: 2009